ldoolitt/test2/specs.md

 The WP pin of that SPI flash chip is controlled from an on-board mechanical switch.

-A primary design objective is to make the board immune from lock-up or damage caused by corrupted, incompetently built, or even malicious bitfiles loaded in the field.
+A primary design objective is to make the board (in its NAD configuration) immune from lock-up or damage caused by corrupted, incompetently built, or even malicious bitfiles loaded in the field.
 This means that the FPGA cannot be given any mechanism to cause physical damage by e.g., reprogramming power supply voltages or